JEWISH CULTURAL BELIEFS ABOUT GHOSTS AND SPIRITS and Jewish Exorcism

 We hear lots of different takes from different cultures on spirits and ghosts and what have you.
 Recently I have been doing some research for a case.
 I always want to learn more about spirit attachments.
 Since I follow the Jewish faith along with my Native beliefs, I have looked into both cultures resources on this topic.
 I thought that the Jewish "Dybuk" spirit was an interesting thing and thought I would post this article about it here for everyone.
 The "dybuk" does not have to be a demon, and most often it is a former human spirit.
-But, it can supposedly actually possess someone, and when it does it requires an exorcism to get rid of.
+But, it can supposedly refuse to leave, and when it does it requires an exorcism to get rid of.
 This information was taken from:

 by Rabbi Yirmiyahu Ullman whose knowledge of this subject is extensive.
 On the subject of dybuks he says: